-- The CSO submits the updated Safety Plan to the Accountable Executive for review and signature. - Upon receiving comments and/or corrections from the Accountable Executive, the SMS Implementation Team will update the Safety Plan and submit the updated Safety Plan to the Accountable Executive for approval and signature. - MBTA's Accountable Executive provides certification of compliance with 49 CFR Part 673 and 220 CMR 151 by signing this Transit Safety Plan (and subsequent revisions) and providing the date of their signature as the certification date.
+• Upon receiving comments and/or corrections from the Accountable Executive, the SMS Implementation Team will update the Safety Plan and resubmit the updated Safety Plan to the Accountable Executive for approval and signature.
+The revised Plan will be resubmitted to the JLMSC for review and approval, and then provided to the Accountable Executive.

+• MBTA's Accountable Executive provides certification of compliance with 49 CFR Part 673 and 220 CMR 151 by signing this Transit Safety Plan (and subsequent revisions) and providing the date of their signature as the certification date.

-1.4.1.4 MBTA Board of Directors (Board of Directors) Review and Approval
+1.4.1.4 MBTA Board of Directors (BOD) Review and Approval

-- The signed Safety Plan is first submitted to the MBTA Board Safety, Health & Environment Subcommittee for review and approval, and then to the full Board of Directors for vote of approval prior to its submission to the DPU. - Upon receiving comments and/or corrections from the Board of Directors or Board Safety, Health, & Environment Subcommittee, the SMS Implementation Team will update the Safety Plan, inform the safety committees any changes, submit the updated Safety Plan to the Accountable Executive for approval and signature, and then submit the signed, updated Safety Plan for Board of Directors vote of approval.
+- The signed Safety Plan is first submitted to the Safety, Health & Environment Subcommittee within the MBTA Board of Directors for review, and then to the full Board of Directors for vote of approval prior to its submission to the DPU. - Upon receiving comments and/or corrections from the BOD or its Safety, Health, & Environment Subcommittee, the SMS Implementation Team will update the Safety Plan, resubmit it to the JLMSC for review and approval, resubmit the updated Safety Plan to the Accountable Executive for approval and signature, and then submit the signed, updated Safety Plan for BOD vote of approval.

-1.4.2 DPU Safety Plan Review and Approval
+1.4.2 DPU Review and Approval